 “Oh no, I can’t go on,” he insists.

-A snow storm is looming on the horizon, so we decide that I walk in front of Ajai, while John walks behind him, pushing him forward, every time he tends to slow down.
+A snow storm is looming on the horizon, and we decide that I am going to walk in front of Ajai, while John walks behind him, pushing him forward, every time he tends to slow down.
 To do this, John has to abuse him, calling him nasty names, which makes Ajai angry, and the produced adrenalin somehow makes him able to continue.

 In the very last light of the day we struggle into camp near a big rock, under which our porters have decided to spend the night.
 Gosh, what a day!
 Ten hours of hiking – the toughest walk we have ever made.

 During the night there is heavy snowfall.
-A Queen of Spain fritillary (Issoria issaea) is sitting on the snow, and near the glacier we find pugmarks of a snow leopard (Uncia uncia).
+A Queen of Spain fritillary (Issoria issaea) is sitting on the fresh snow, and near the glacier we find pugmarks of a snow leopard (Uncia uncia).
 This superb cat, which is only found in mountains of Central Asia, has diminished drastically in most areas, and today the total number may be less than 5,000.

-With great care, we cross the glacier to explore the Trisul Nala Valley.
-Gabar Singh, who is leading the way, suddenly comes to a stop, saying: ”Bharal!”
+With great care, we cross the Bethartoli Glacier to explore the Trisul Nala Valley.
+Gabar Singh, who is leading the way, suddenly comes to a stop, uttering only one word: ”Bharal!”
 On the mountain slope across the river, a herd of 26 beautiful blue sheep (Pseudois nayaur) are feeding.
 This species is an evolutionary curiosity, as its behavior shows traits from goat as well as sheep.
 On our way back, we surprise four of them on the trail in front of us.
-They flee, uttering a curious, bird-like call.
-They soon calm down, however, and we can approach them with care.
+They bolt, uttering a peculiar, bird-like call.
+They soon calm down, however, letting us approach quite close.

-We return by another route out of the area, along the Rishi Ganga River.
-In this way, we won’t have to cross the awful Dharansi Pass, but otherwise the trek is far from easy.
+As we now follow the Rishi Ganga River out of the area, we won’t have to cross the awful Dharansi Pass, but otherwise the trek is far from easy.
 Descending sheer rock walls, we have to dangle on ropes, and several times we must cross the Rishi Ganga, balancing on logs.
 Gabar Singh, in his black, shiny ballroom shoes, just dances over these logs like nothing, but John and I are scared stiff while crossing.

-Finally, we reach agricultural areas, where some sheep herders invite us for tea.
+Finally, we reach agricultural areas, where sheep herders invite us for tea.
 Late in the afternoon, Gabar Singh points to a harvested field, saying: “This is a good place to camp.”

-When we reach Gabar Singh’s village, John hands him his sneakers, so that he’ll not have to wear his black ballroom shoes on future hikes.
+When we reach Gabar Singh’s village, John gives him his sneakers, so that he’ll not have to wear his black ballroom shoes on future hikes.
 Later that day we meet him in the street, clad in his best finery: Super-clean clothes and John’s sneakers.